nisha-soni-1/E-Commerce-Flower-Shop-Website/README.md

-E-Commerce Flower Shop Website
+E-Commerce Flower Shop Website 🌸

-A responsive flower shop website built using pure HTML and CSS.
+This is a responsive and modern flower shop website built using pure HTML and CSS.
-It features a clean design, modern layout, and smooth user experience — perfect for showcasing floral products beautifully on all devices.
+It features a clean design, elegant layout, and smooth user experience — perfect for showcasing floral products beautifully on all devices.

-Features

-100% Responsive Design (works on mobile, tablet, and desktop)
+Overview:
+The website is designed to provide a pleasant shopping experience with sections like Home, Product Gallery, About, and Contact.
+Every section is crafted carefully with clean code, CSS Flexbox, and Grid, ensuring a visually appealing and mobile-friendly design.

+Key Features:
-Product Gallery with elegant hover effects
+Fully responsive layout that adapts to all screen sizes Product gallery with stylish hover effects

-Beautiful Hero Section and smooth layout

-About & Contact Sections for complete shop info
+Simple and elegant hero, about, and contact sections Lightweight and fast — made only with HTML5 & CSS3 Clean, minimal, and professional user interface Technologies Used:
+HTML5 (for structure)

-Built using only HTML5 + CSS3 (Flexbox & Grid)
+CSS3 (for styling and responsiveness using Flexbox & Grid)

-💻 Technologies Used

-HTML5

-CSS3